 All PBT major course exams will be given through Canvas or on paper and will be timed.
-For exams taken offcampus, it is recommended that students take exams on a personal computer.
+For exams taken offcampus, it is recommended that students take exams on a personal computer using a Google Chrome browser.
 Students are strongly advised NOT to use iPads, tablets or cell phones to take course examinations or homework quizzes.
 These devices may not be able to properly display the questions, graphics or photographs in the exam, as Canvas may not be fully functional on these devices.
 Use Google Chrome as a search engine for the best results.

-Lab practicals and final exams will be conducted in class, at the Testing Center, or with an assigned proctor.
+Examinations will be conducted in class and online at the student's home.
 Unless otherwise stated, no unauthorized study materials or outside resources are allowed during an examination.
+We understand that exams taken at home will allow the student to use resources, but those exams are on a time limit, and all answers cannot be looked up.
 Students must complete an examination in one sitting and within the posted time limit.
 The Program's Corrective Actions/ Disciplinary Measures policy will be implemented at the appropriate level if examination policies are violated, or if other academic integrity issues arise.
+Each online course requires one major exam be taken at Weatherford College under supervision.
+All final examinations are conducted on campus and are supervised and timed.